“Man Flu” Is Now Backed by Science

 “Sometimes hormones work for women’s benefit, though many times it feels they don’t,” she says.
 “Also, remember that evolutionarily speaking, we need more women than men.
 One man can repopulate a whole bunch!
 So, women need to be stronger [to accommodate].”

-“Man flu is real!” chuckles Minh Nghi, M.D., a physician on the medical staff at Texas Health Southwest Fort Worth.
+“Man flu is real!” chuckles Minh Nghi, D.O., a physician on the medical staff at Texas Health Southwest Fort Worth.
 “All kidding aside, it may relate to the psycho-social expectations for men.

 “There is a difference between pain and suffering.
 Some men tend to suffer more for the same amount of discomfort,” he adds.
 “Stoic men who seek help later may just be that much more ill than those who seek help sooner.”